Get over the idea that you can't share personal stories at work

-by brittany taylor | October 12, 2017
+published October 12, 2017

 ¶ My dad is an old-school business man.
 Every time he cajoles me into sharing new business idea with him, the conversation devolves into a lecture about scale and mass production, all of which are valid but also distinctly not how I think about businesses I personally want to run.

 To each his own, right?

 Dad came up through the ranks the hard way.
 He’s worked in sales his whole life, first in department stores, then driving samples across a sales territory that spanned the Blue Ridge Mountains, then as an executive managing a first cost (re: wholesale) business.
-Dad knows his shit, and we both know this, so when he sits me down and gives me his les lecture on business best practices, I may roll my eyes, but I listen.
+Dad knows his shit, and we both know this, so when he sits me down and gives me his lecture on business best practices, I may roll my eyes, but I listen.

 Humans aren’t automatons; aspects of our home lives have always seeped into our work spaces.
 My dad has been working since 1962.
 He can tell me about coworkers’ girlfriends from the ‘60s and the store owner he met in 1972 who was the only one who bought a pair of butterfly-embroidered boots that he remembers so well, he can sketch them decades later.
-He knows who is sick, who just had a grandkid, who just converted to Buddhism.
+He knows who is sick, who just had a grandkid, and who just converted to Buddhism.

 The transference of these personal details is a side effect of building relationships with people.
 It’s a consequence of spending time together, and it’s a good thing.
 It binds you to others in a way that calendar invites and invoices do not.
-It builds empathy, fosters an emotional interest in making a particular business relationship work, and gives you a driving interest in doing a damn good job not just because you have a reputation to uphold but also because this individual trusts you to do it.
+It builds empathy.
+It fosters an emotional interest in making a particular business relationship work.
+It gives you a driving interest in doing a damn good job not just because you have a reputation to uphold but also because this individual trusts you to do it.